mirrorecho/rwestmusic-200-tweets/README.md

 As I post works in the series I will include the terse twitter-length code along with a longer explanatory version, with notes on how the piece is constructed.

-The code is also maintained on github.
-The code, the resulting sound piece, and this text are open source / licensed under Creative Commons.
+The code, the resulting sound pieces, and this text are open source / licensed under Creative Commons.
 Use and share! (with attribution).

 Enjoy!